B1ue-Dev/Jimmy-Blue/README.md

 # Hi there 👋.
 This is Blue

 <!--
-**BlueGamesplayer/BlueGamesplayer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Jimmy-Blue/Jimmy-Blue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 - 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning `Nothing`
 - 👯 I’m looking to collaborate with Mikey, a.k.a [Isigebengu-mikey](https://github.com/isigebengu-mikey)
 - 🤔 I’m looking for help for my death
-- 📫 How to reach me: DM me on Discord at: [BlueGamesplayer#4773](https://discord.com/channels/738937306224001157)
+- 📫 How to reach me: DM me on Discord at: [JimmyBlue#4773](https://discord.com/channels/738937306224001157)
 - ⚡ Fun fact: I'm just a really boring guy.
 Yeah, that's all about me.
-I just want to end this life
+Also, I'm a Pokemon enjoyer, so enjoj

 # What I like:
 - Playing with malware